SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-lambda-function.md

 If you have more than one CloudWatch Log Group to assign to your Lambda function, repeat the below steps for each Log Group, else skip this step.
 :::

-1. Sign in to the [AWS Management Console](https://s3.console.aws.amazon.com/).
+1. Sign in to the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home#/functions).
-1. Go to **Functions** page in the AWS Lambda console.
 1. On the **Functions** page, select the Lambda function created in [Step 2](#create-lambda-function).
 1. In the **Function overview** section, click the **+ Add trigger** button.<br/><img src={useBaseUrl('img/send-data/add-trigger.png')} style={{border: '1px solid black'}} alt="add-trigger" width="700"/>
 1. In the **Add Trigger** prompt, select **CloudWatch Logs** from the **Select a source** dropdown.<br/><img src={useBaseUrl('img/send-data/select-a-source.png')} style={{border: '1px solid black'}} alt="select-a-source" width="700"/>